-- Conservation of natural resources.
-As a signatory to the Talloires Declaration, Lane Community College is committed to (a) minimizing its negative impact on the environment by reducing consumption of energy and (b) moving toward use of renewable energy sources.
+- Conservation of natural resources: As a signatory to the President’s Climate Leadership Commitment, LCC is committed to increase climate resilience and achieve carbon neutrality by the year 2050.
+An important component of this goal is reducing consumption of energy and moving toward use of renewable energy sources.

-- Utility cost avoidance.
-Funds not spent on energy consumption may be reallocated to college programs and services, including resource conservation and sustainability programs and initiatives.
+- Utility cost avoidance: Funds not spent on energy consumption may be reallocated to college programs and services, including resource conservation initiatives and academic programs.

 - Establish and use building resource management guidelines, lighting guidelines, and temperature guidelines that maintain reasonable comfort while minimizing energy consumption;